tytydraco/yessleep/out/Someone_installed_a_peephole_in_my_roof_directly_above_my_bed_I_cant_tell_how_long_its_been_there_but_theyve_been_watching_me_through_it_while_I_sleep.md

 It wasn’t the sound of distant thunder that woke me up yesterday morning.
 No, it was the gentle *tap tap tap* of rain trickling down my forehead that caused my eyelids to slightly flutter open.
 The sensation was a little too delicate to wake me up completely, so I briefly lingered in a state of drowsy half-sleep.
 Before long, though, a cold droplet unexpectedly splashed onto my left eye, exorcising any remaining grogginess and jolting me fully awake.

 I shot up in bed.
-Judging by the lifting twilight outside my window, it was still early morning.
-Dark clouds hung ominously over the horizon.
+Dark clouds hung ominously over the early morning horizon.
 It looked like a nasty storm was rolling through, but that didn’t explain how the precipitation had made its way inside.

 Just then, a faint beam of light appeared, cast down from somewhere up above.
 It fell from my bedroom’s ceiling and landed on my pillow, exactly where my head had been a few moments prior.
 The spotlight was small and rounded, its diameter no larger than a quarter.
 My gaze traveled up the beam until I saw what I was looking for.